 For Schneier there are many solutions to the various challenges such as disconnecting key systems and move to more distributed systems, putting limits on data storage and a need for governments to regulate technology more, with the involvement of the industry.

 Of course there are different views than Schneier’s.
 There are also other risks and challenges.
 We’ve been reporting on some of them here and other sites with topics such as data and ethics/privacy, compliance as a key driver amidst changing regulations such as the European General Data Protection Regulation, challenges on the level of technologies and their potential impact, such as big data and artificial intelligence.
 But there are also positive evolutions and raising awareness is just one of them.

 As the risk and attack surface is growing and we step into a world of more big data, algorithms, AI, technology, pervasive computing, the IoT and so on we need to have an open debate, not run away from it – regulators and industries together indeed.

 We also can’t assume something is safe.
-Recently we saw an interview with someone on blockchain technology, which is rapidly gaining attention.
-The fact that blockhain has proven to be secure as the interviewee said, doesn’t mean it truly is and will be when deployed in various contexts.
+Recently we saw an interview with someone on blockchain technology, which is rapidly gaining attention, also in securing the Internet of Things (more on IoT and blockchain).
+The fact that blockchain has proven to be secure as the interviewee said, doesn’t mean it truly is and will be when deployed in various contexts.
 We can’t assume, we can’t defend any technology whatsoever, shutting the doors for debates about its potential dangers, whether it’s related with security, society or anything else.